Meeting the information needs of Researchers and Users of health research

 These and other questions were explored on the HIFA forum.
 The key points from the discussions were presented at a Special Session on Access to Research at Forum 2015, on 26 August 2015, and provided input for consideration at Forum 2015 and any declarations that may emerge.

 We are grateful to The Lancet, COHRED, and APAME for supporting the thematic discussion in 2015.
-We are also grateful to Elsevier, The Lancet and mPowering Frontline Health Workers for their ongoing support for the HIFA Voices database (hifavoices.org).
+We are also grateful to Elsevier and The Lancet for their ongoing support for the HIFA Voices database (hifavoices.org).

 Elsevier has provided funding for the HIFA Access to Health Research initiative.
 This funding goes solely to pay for the time of the HIFA coordinator and not to any of the working group, all of whom are volunteers.